NuGet/Home/accepted/2023/owner-author-pmui.md

 Currently, `Owners` JSON parsed from the Search API is immediately converted into a comma-delimited string of owners.
 To avoid breaking any clients depending on this, `Owners` will continue being a pre-processed string with comma-delimited owners.
-A new property, `OwnersEnumerable` (naming TBD) will be added to [IPackageSearchMetadata](https://github.com/NuGet/NuGet.Client/blob/dc2fadacd311646754ce6b062489b403338972aa/src/NuGet.Core/NuGet.Protocol/Model/IPackageSearchMetadata.cs) and [PackageSearchMetadataContextInfo](https://github.com/NuGet/NuGet.Client/blob/dc2fadacd311646754ce6b062489b403338972aa/src/NuGet.Clients/NuGet.VisualStudio.Internal.Contracts/ContextInfos/PackageSearchMetadataContextInfo.cs).
+A new property, `OwnersEnumerable` will be added to [IPackageSearchMetadata](https://github.com/NuGet/NuGet.Client/blob/dc2fadacd311646754ce6b062489b403338972aa/src/NuGet.Core/NuGet.Protocol/Model/IPackageSearchMetadata.cs) and [PackageSearchMetadataContextInfo](https://github.com/NuGet/NuGet.Client/blob/dc2fadacd311646754ce6b062489b403338972aa/src/NuGet.Clients/NuGet.VisualStudio.Internal.Contracts/ContextInfos/PackageSearchMetadataContextInfo.cs).
 The enumerable owners will allow displaying custom UI for each owner.

 #### Tabs other than Browse Tab